priyank-p/reminder-app/docs/static-directory.md

 ## Rendering webpack bundles

-To render new webpack bundles, you will need to use a handlebars helper called `render_bundles` this accepts two arguments, the first one is webpack bundle name from `tools/webpack.entries.js` and the other argument which is optional the html attributes to add.
+To render new webpack bundles, you will need to use a handlebars helper called `render_bundle` this accepts two arguments, the first one is webpack bundle name from `tools/webpack.entries.js` and the other argument which is optional the html attributes to add.
 And the call must be inside handlebars triple braces `{{{` since it addes html, so we will want it to be unescaped.

-The `render_bundle` helpers handle a couple of things, it can also render html, css as `<script>` and `<link>`.
+The `render_bundle` helpers handles couple of things, it can render js, css webpack bundles as `<script>` and `<link>`.
 It also supports multiple files in one entry so its possible to render both `css`, `js` mixed bundle.
 It will adjust the link to have the file hash for the file name in production.